 On January 25, 2008, MSD terminated a twenty-seven year Floating to Floating (Basis) Interest Rate Swap agreement with a notional amount of \$282,165.
 MSD entered into this agreement with Morgan Stanley in April 2006 and paid 67% of the 1-Month LIBOR index and received 62.2% of the 5-Year LIBOR Index.
 The termination of this Swap agreement resulted in the receipt of a payment in the amount of \$5,756.
 This payment will be amortized annually into income until 2033, the original termination date of the agreement.
-The unamortized portion is recorded as deferred debits in long-term liabilities.
+The amortized portion is recorded as a reduction of long-term debt.